RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Comparable performance to TD3 (behavioral scores).
 - 50× faster convergence (20,000 vs 1,000,000 timesteps).
 - Better long-term credit assignment through attention mechanisms.
+- The implementation follows the same network structure and hyperparmeters as recommended by Chen et al. (2021), by default.

 This dramatic efficiency improvement occurs, according to Chen et al., (2021) because: